 Free Wi-Fi Internet access is available at Brussels Airport and Internet kiosks are accessible throughout the airport.
 Additionally, mobile telephones can be hired from rent2connect in the arrivals hall.
 There is also a post office in Arrivals and several letterboxes around the terminal.

 Lifts, moving walkways, wide doorways and ramps allow easy access in and around the terminal.
 Assistance between car parks and check-in is offered by Axxicom Airport Caddy (www.nl.axxicom.be/home), and should be ordered at least 48 hours in advance.
 Passengers requiring special assistance should inform their airline prior to travel.

 Outside the terminal, there is a designated pick-up and drop-off zone for disabled passengers, and designated disabled parking is available in the short-stay car park in front of the terminal building.

-Visitors can choose from a range of parking options close to the terminal building.
-NV Interparking SA (tel: +32 2 715 2128; www.interparking.com) offers three car parks with direct access to the terminal: the P1 car park for short-stay parking, P2 for economy parking, and P3 for long-term parking.
-The Lock Park (tel: +32 2 715 2128) offers secure long-term parking facilities and is located next to the terminal, while the long-term Car Hotel (tel: +32 2 753 0110; www.carhotel.be) provides a shuttle service to/from the terminal, as well as a valet service – spaces in this area should be reserved 48 hours in advance.
-VIP parking is also available (tel: +32 2 715 2123).
+Visitors can choose from a range of parking options close to the terminal building: the P1 car park for short-stay parking, P2 for economy parking, and P3 and P4 for long-term parking.
+The long-term Car Hotel (tel: +32 2 753 0110; www.carhotel.be) provides a shuttle service to/from the terminal, as well as a valet service – spaces in this area should be reserved 48 hours in advance.
+VIP and Lock parking is also available through interparking (tel: +32 2 715 2110; www.brusselsairport.interparking.be).

-Car hire operators at Brussels Airport include: Avis, Budget, Enterprise, Europcar, Hertz, Sixt and Thrifty.
+Car hire operators at Brussels Airport include: Avis, Enterprise, Europcar, Hertz and Sixt.
 Desks for these operators are located in the arrivals hall.